elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

-To remove this anti-pattern, whenever accessing a known key of `Atom` type, replace the dynamic `map[:key]` syntax by the static `map.key` notation.
+To remove this anti-pattern, whenever accessing an existing key of `Atom` type in the map, replace the dynamic `map[:key]` syntax by the static `map.key` notation.
 This way, when a non-existent key is accessed, Elixir raises an error immediately, allowing developers to find bugs faster.
 The next code illustrates the refactoring of `plot/1`, removing this anti-pattern:

 ```elixir
 defmodule Graphics do